 Laura Splan's work interrogates the material manifestations of our cultural ambivalence towards the human body.
 Her conceptually based projects employ a range of traditional and digital techniques.
 She often uses found objects and appropriated sources to explore socially constructed perceptions of order and disorder.
 Much of her work is inspired by experimentation with materials and processes including blood, cosmetic facial peel and digital fabrication.

 Laura Splan is an artist and lecturer whose work explores intersections of art, science, technology and craft.
-Her conceptually based projects examine the material manifestations of our cultural ambivalence towards the human body with a range of traditional and new media techniques.
-She often uses found objects and appropriated sources to explore socially constructed perceptions of order and disorder, normal and aberrant.
+Her conceptually based projects examine the material manifestations of our mutable relationship with the human body.
+She examines perceptions and representations of the corporeal with a range of traditional and new media techniques.
+She often combines the quotidian with the unfamiliar to explore culturally constructed notions of order and disorder, normal and aberrant.
 Much of her work is inspired by experimentation with materials and processes (blood, cosmetic facial peel, digital fabrication), which she mines for their narrative implications and untapped potentials.
-Her recent work uses biosensors (electromyography, electroencephalography) to create computer generated forms and patterns for digitally fabricated sculptures, tapestries and works on paper.
+Her recent work uses biosensors (electromyography, electroencephalography) to create data-driven forms and patterns for digitally fabricated sculptures, tapestries and works on paper.

 Splan's work has been included in solo and group exhibitions at Museum of Art & Design (New York, NY), Museum of Contemporary Craft (Portland, OR), Neuberger Museum of Art (Purchase, NY) and Beall Center for Art + Technology (Irvine, CA).
 Her work has been exhibited internationally in Iceland, South Korea, England, Germany, Sweden, France, and beyond.
 Commissioned projects for her work have included soap residue paintings for the Center for Disease Control, computerized lace doilies for the Gen Art New Media Art Exhibition, and 3D printed sculptures for Davidson College.
 Her work is included in the collections of the Thoma Art Foundation, Institute for Figuring, and the UC San Francisco Infectious Disease Department.